-The resulting weaknesses are listed as CWE-377: Insecure Temporary File and CWE-379: Creation of Temporary File in Directory with Incorrect Permissions in the CWE™.
+The resulting weaknesses are listed as CWE-377: Insecure Temporary File, CWE-378: Creation of Temporary File With Insecure Permissions and CWE-379: Creation of Temporary File in Directory with Incorrect Permissions in the CWE™.

 Typical attacks are listed as CAPEC-27: Leveraging Race Conditions via Symbolic Links and CAPEC-29: Leveraging Time-of-Check and Time-of-Use (TOCTOU) Race Conditions in the CAPEC™.

 Note: installation requires administrative

 Although the setup script

 Internet Component Download requests them to copy the